adamhadani/logtools/PYTHON3-README.md

 - the `sqlsoup` package uses features of `SQLAlchemy`  ( `MapperExtension` ) which have been deprecated (then suppressed since version 0.7; see https://docs.sqlalchemy.org/en/13/orm/deprecated.html ).
-  Current versions are
+  + Current versions are `sqlsoup 0.9.1` and  `SQLAlchemy 1.4.0b3`.
-  `sqlsoup 0.9.1` and  `SQLAlchemy 1.4.0b3`.
-This port has been made requiring specific versions under `virtualenv`; `setup.py`has been changed accordingly.
-A file [requirements.txt](./requirements.txt) has been added to document this, and can be used with `pip3`.
+  + This port has been made requiring specific older versions.
+It is highly recommended to operate under `virtualenv`; ` setup.py`has been changed accordingly.
+  + A file [requirements.txt](./requirements.txt) has been added to document this, and can be used with `pip3`.

 - the package's usage of `datetime.strptime` in my locale `"fr_FR.UTF-8"`was found problematic ( `testQps` <I>fails when parsing date</I> `11/Oct/2000:14:01:14 -0700`